-Some say that the gospel writers were not eyewitnesses to Jesus
+Were the Gospels written too long after and were the gospel writers not eyewitnesses to Jesus

 Were the Gospels written too long after Jesus and therefore everyone had died who had been eyewitnesses to Jesus Christ?